Pixel-Master/File-Find/README.md

 Q: **How do I clean the cache?**

-A: File Find uses it's own caching algorithm.
+A: File Find uses its own caching algorithm.
 Scanning results are stored and reused for a faster search.
 On default this cache gets cleared every two hours.
 You can change this behavior in the preferences.
 You can clear the cache manually with `⌘ + T` on macOS (on Windows/Linux: `Ctrl + T`).
-Or right click on the `Find` button and select `Search and create new cache for selected folder`.
+Or right-click on the `Find` button and select `Search and create new cache for selected folder`.

 Q: **Why does File Find ask for permission for Contacts, Calenders, Photos, etc...?**